MicrosoftDocs/win32/desktop-src/Controls/rbn-childsize.md

 ---
 title: RBN\_CHILDSIZE notification code
-description: Sent by a rebar control when a band's child window is resized.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 'ba64d21a-e568-4894-8007-be644ae4f54a'
+description: Sent by a rebar control when a bands child window is resized.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: ba64d21a-e568-4894-8007-be644ae4f54a
+keywords:
-keywords: ["RBN_CHILDSIZE notification code Windows Controls"]
+- RBN_CHILDSIZE notification code Windows Controls
 topic_type:
 - apiref
 api_name: